gelisam/klister/commentary.md

 Eventually the `Syntax` gets simplified into a core language which we can evaluate.
 Most of the complexity happens between `Syntax` and `Core`, so we'll keep that part for last.

 `Core` expressions consist of function applications, pattern-matching, and constructors for the language's primitive types.
 Those primitive types include functions, booleans, signals, reified `Syntax` objects, and "macro actions".
+A macro action is a monadic block performing zero or more side-effects.
+These side-effects do not occur during evaluation, but rather during expansion, so we'll cover macro actions in more details in the `Expanding` section.

 TODO: what happened to strings? `Syntax` supports booleans, strings, and signals, but of those, `Core` only supports booleans and signals.
 Maybe we're instead supposed to manipulate a reified `Syntax` object holding a string?

-### Macro actions

-TODO: explain what a macro action is.

 ### `Core` variables: `Var`

-TODO: explain how identifiers are represented in core expressions.
+    newtype Var = Var Unique

+In a core expression, variables don't have names, they have been translated into a form which avoids accidental capture.

+TODO: how does this relate to scope sets?

 ## Expanding